On Courant and Pleijel theorems for sub-Riemannian Laplacians: Local linear independence

 \subsection{Sub-Riemannian geometric construction}

-~\\ We provide\footnote{Discussions with L. Hillairet and C. Letrouit}an alternative approach to the local argument of the previous subsection.
+~\\ We provide\footnote{Discussions with Y.~ Colin de Verdi\`ere, L.~Hillairet and C.~Letrouit.}an alternative approach to the local argument of the previous subsection.
 We refer for example to the book \cite{Je}.
-We introduce the following metric on the distribution, i.e. for $v$ a linear combination of the $X_i$'s ($i=1,\dots,p$):
+We introduce the following metric on the distribution: for $x\in M$ and $v$ a linear combination of $X_1(x),\ldots,X_p(x)$ we set

 Then we pick a smooth orthonormal frame $(\tilde{X}_1(x),\ldots,\tilde{X}_{n_1}(x))$ for the above metric.
 Finally we check that